 What is GC content?

-GC content measures the percentage of guanine (G) and cytosine (C) bases in a nucleic acid sequence.
-This fundamental metric provides insight into sequence stability, gene density, and experimental behavior in molecular biology workflows.
+GC content is the percentage of guanine (G) and cytosine (C) bases in a nucleic acid sequence.
+It relates to sequence stability, gene density, and how a sequence behaves in molecular biology experiments.

-GC base pairs form three hydrogen bonds compared to two for AT/AU pairs, making GC-rich regions more thermally stable.
-This property affects DNA melting temperature, PCR primer design, and sequencing success rates.
+GC base pairs form three hydrogen bonds compared to two for AT/AU pairs, so GC-rich regions are more thermally stable.
+This affects DNA melting temperature, PCR primer design, and sequencing success rates.

 How is GC content calculated?